New York State Law

 every person convicted of a class C violent felony offense as defined in

-subdivision one of section 70.02, must be sentenced to imprisonment in
+subdivision one of section 70.02 of this title, must be sentenced to

-section 105.15 and criminal mischief in the first degree as defined in
+criminal mischief in the first degree as defined in section 145.12;

-section 145.12; criminal usury in the first degree as defined in section
+criminal usury in the first degree as defined in section 190.42,

-190.42, rewarding official misconduct in the first degree as defined in
+rewarding official misconduct in the first degree as defined in section

-section 200.22, receiving reward for official misconduct in the first
+200.22, receiving reward for official misconduct in the first degree as

 imprisonment in accordance with section 70.00 of this title.

 5. Certain class D felonies.
-Except as provided in subdivision six,
+Except as provided in subdivision six of

-every person convicted of the class D felonies of attempt to commit
+this section, every person convicted of the class D felonies of assault

-assault in the first degree as defined in section 120.10, or assault in
+in the second degree as defined in section 120.05, strangulation in the

-the second degree as defined in section 120.05, attempt to commit a
+second degree as defined in section 121.12 or attempt to commit a class

-class C felony as defined in section 230.30, must be sentenced in
+C felony as defined in section 230.30 of this chapter, must be sentenced

 6. Multiple felony offender.
 When the court imposes sentence upon a